 Accommodation for families

 Moving to Leeds with your family will be an exciting time.
-There are a number of things you'll need to know about before you arrive for your course.
+There are a number of things you'll need to know about before you arrive.

 International students with families live in different places across the city.
 Some live in areas where there is a high population of students.
 Others choose to live in areas which are popular with local families.
 Leeds has a good public transport system, so you can live some distance from campus and commute.
 When you're looking for accommodation, it's important to think about other local services such as childcare, schools and parks, and whether the house has a garden.